Chocolate Spritz Cookies

 Here's how to keep them tasty, though at my place they vanish fast!
 Put them in an airtight container and they'll stay yummy for about five days.
 Need to work ahead?
 The plain cookies freeze great for up to three months.
 We love having them with hot chocolate during cold nights or adding them to holiday treat plates—they always get noticed first.

 A tray of decorative chocolate cookies topped with white icing and colorful sprinkles.
-Pin it
+Save it

 A tray of decorative chocolate cookies topped with white icing and colorful sprinkles. | kylierecipes.com